 By receiving our emotions as they are I mean you want to feel the physical sensations they cause within your body.
 Where do you feel is the center of your emotion?
 How does it move?
 What’s the quality of the feeling like?
 Does it buzz, vibrate, contract or expand?
 Is it heavy or light, still or agitated, hot or cold?
 Get to know the feeling as it is!
 Learn to simply observe as the feelings move around in your body and see them for what they really are – sensations and feelings.

 I would recommend to practice this stage with small/light emotions before you move on to the bigger/heavier ones.
-We first need to learn to separate the feeling from the emotionally charged storyline or the narrative that describes the feeling, therefore we should first simplify it to the most essential truths: “It’s a feeling”.
+We first need to learn to separate or detach the feeling from the emotionally charged storyline or the narrative that describes the feeling, therefore we should first simplify it to the most essential truths: “It’s a feeling”.
 “Just Energy moving through the body”.
 “Hormones and chemicals are moving around” etc.

 Breathing properly is an art in itself, and we can get started by prolonging our breathing rhythm.
 You can do this by counting down the duration of your inhalation, the gap in between and the exhalation.
 Allow your counting to become slower over the time.
 You need to give your breath some space to gradually slow down – this is particularly true for fear-based emotions.

 Notice the impact of deeper breathing on your emotional state.
 How does your in-breath affect the movement of the sensations in your body?
 If you breathe from your abdomen, how does it influence the sensations you feel?
 Furthermore, if you notice that a particular type of breath makes you uncomfortable I would strongly suggest to change it.
 The golden rule-of-thumb here is to breathe in a way that feels most comfortable and allow the breath to gradually calm down.